OpenEuphoria/euphoria-mvc/docs/JSON.md

 `include mvc/json.e`
 `public function json_compare( sequence json_a, sequence json_b )`

 Performs a "deep" comparison of two parsed JSON values.
-This will decend into map key/value pairs and ensure they're all compared correctly.
+This will decend into key/value pairs and ensure they're all compared correctly.

 **Parameters**